 We have a daring, ambitious and hard working committee, consisting of a Junior President (under the supervision of Senior President, Stephen Cleobury), Vice President, Recitals Manager, Librarian, Secretary, Treasurer, Social Secretary, Programme Notes Manager and Publicity Manager, alongside other general committee members.
 Indeed, every aspect of the organisation of KCMS is student-run, allowing members to shape the activities of the Society towards their shared interests, whilst still having the infrastructure of the committee to help in this.
 We also have a thriving social scene through concert after-parties and regular social events, such as a curry to start the year, and termly dinners for the whole committee.

-Do look at our event posters for all the concerts we put on in the year 2016-2017.
+Do look at our event posters for all the concerts we put on this term.

 KCMS draws upon academic disciplines in programming, taking advantage not only of the wide musical talent in the College and the University, but also of the academic rigour which makes Cambridge famous worldwide.
 This is an exciting and welcoming society for anyone of any standard with a passion for music.